The Best Free Miro Alternative

 Miro’s Business Plan starts at $16 per month for each user.

-If you’re looking to use Miro for your business, you can also conside the Enterprise Plan which offers premium support, data governance and added security features.
+If you’re looking to use Miro for your business, you can also consider the Enterprise Plan which offers premium support, data governance, and added security features.
+You will have to get in touch with Miro's sales team to find out more about the pricing for their Enterprise plan.

 What Is Taskade?